coderlevv/lfshelper/README.md

 }
 ```

 With the *replace* field, commands can be removed or modified.
-The value of a replacement entry is an array where the first element is the pattern that is going to be replace if found, and the second entry is the replacement string.
+The value of a replacement entry is an array where the first element is the pattern that is going to be replaced if found, and the second entry is the replacement string.
 If the replacement string contains %s, the value of the variable with the name given as third array element is substituted in the replacement.
 ```json
  "ch-system-glibc": {
     "package_base": "glibc",